Who We Are

 Belief and Hope

-The Steeple Center is based on the belief that challenges should never stop us from imagining a better tomorrow, the “infinite hope” of Dr. King spoke of.
+The Steeple Center is based on the belief that challenges should never stop us from imagining a better tomorrow, the “infinite hope” of which Dr. King spoke.
 From belief and hope come action and from action comes a transformed present and future.
 The steps we take today will change the arc of our community and, alongside our partners, we will challenge – and change – long-held perceptions of Trenton and what is possible by creating educational, economic, and artistic opportunities.

 Meet Our Board